LMKH/Projects/README.md

 # Calculator
 ***
 My calculator programme starts by opening and writing all information inputted like the total to a file.
 First the user is prompted to input the first number.
 There are failsafes throughout this programme which will catch errors from the user, e.g. inputting a letter instead of a number will cause an error.
 Then the user must input a second number.
 Once both are done, the user will be asked which operator they would like to use: "+" - addition, "-" subtraction, "/" divide, "*" multiplication.
 They must use the correct corrosponding key in order for the programme to run.
 Finally the total will print.

+# Alternative
+***
+This programme outputs 2 strings.
+One with indiviual characters with upper & lower case letters.
+One with individual words with upper & lower case letters.
+The user can input whatever sentance they like and the output will show 2 different variations of that sentance.